-Q: What is the difference between replacing my doors through IDRC versus using a contractor?
+What is the difference between replacing my doors through Interior Door Replacement Company versus another door vendor?

-A: IDRC uses hi-tech digital measuring equipment and a computerized milling machine to cut doors to precise measurements.
-Our technology avoids the guesswork and uncertainty involved in contractor-implemented door replacement projects.
-For instance, a contractor must spend many hours using manual measurements and hand-cutting methods to cut and trim each new door to fit the existing door frame.
+We use hi-tech digital measuring equipment and a computerized milling machine to cut doors to precise measurements.
+Our technology avoids the guesswork and uncertainty involved in door replacement projects.
+Often contractors must spend many hours using manual measurements and hand-cutting methods to cut and trim each new door to fit the existing door frame.
 To avoid uncertainty and frustration, many contractors will automatically replace the door frame, even when it is in good condition.
-We regularly encounter situations where a contractor actively insists on installing prehung doors at a much higher cost, but IDRC is able to save significant time and money by only replacing the door while retaining the existing door frame.
+We regularly encounter situations where a contractor actively insists on installing prehung doors at a much higher cost, but we are able to save significant time and money by only replacing the door while retaining the existing door frame.

 Another important difference is that IDRC is a “one-stop” door replacement provider.
 We supply not only the door, but also the lockset and hardware, painting services, as well as delivery and installation services.
 We will take care of any unforseen issues or problems with your door installation project, and our 1-year warranty means that we will come back to your home to fix problems that may pop up at a later time.
 Our process is significantly easier than purchasing doors from a lumberyard, selecting your lockset and hardware from a hardware retailer, transporting the doors in a rented truck to your home, scheduling a contractor to cut and install the new doors, and finally hiring a painter to paint the new doors.
 With this do-it-yourself approach, any defect or error in materials is purely your own responsibility.

 First, our sales representative will visit your home to provide an estimate.
-If you accept the estimate and place a deposit, then a technician with our digital measuring tool will visit your home to obtain digital measurements of each door opening.
-If no special-order items are involved in the order, then doors typically take two to three weeks to arrive.
+If you accept the estimate and place a deposit, then a technician will visit your home with our digital measuring tool and obtain digital measurements of each door opening.
+If no special-order items are involved in the order, doors typically take 3-5 weeks to arrive.
 Our door installation crew will arrive at a scheduled time to deliver and install the new doors.
-Depending on the number of doors being replaced, the installation process is usually completed in between 2-4 hours.
+Depending on the number of doors being replaced, the installation process is usually completed in 2-4 hours.

-A: The amount of time before your new doors are installed varies depending on how busy we are and the specific door product that you order.
-If the products are made from materials stocked by our supplier, then lead time to final door installation is typically about 3 to 4 weeks after you accept the estimate.
-Note that many premium products are custom-made, and may require a lead time of as much as two months or longer.
+The amount of time before your new doors are installed varies depending on how busy we are and the specific door product that you order.
+If the products are made from materials stocked by our supplier, then lead time to final door installation is typically about 3-5 weeks after you place the order.
+Note that many premium products are custom made and may require a lead time of as much as two months or longer.

-A: Yes, IDRC will install interior doors that are primed but without the final coat of paint.
-While most customers choose to have IDRC paint their new doors, a few do choose to paint their doors themselves, or to have their contractor paint them.
-Note that customers are consistently pleased with the quality and workmanship of the paint that IDRC applies.
+Yes, we will install interior doors that are primed but without the final coat of paint.
+While most customers choose to have us paint their new doors, a few do choose to paint their doors themselves, or to have their contractor paint them.
+Note that customers are consistently pleased with the quality and workmanship of the paint that we apply.
 We use an advanced spray system that applies paint without leaving any brush or roller marks.
-For more information on IDRC’s painting process, click here.
+For more information on our painting process, click here.

-A: Yes, IDRC will install prehung doors.
-Prehung doors are doors that are already attached to the door frame.
+Yes, we will install pre-hung doors.
+Pre-hung doors are doors that are already attached to the door frame.
 Removing the existing door frame to install prehung doors requires significantly more time and labor compared to just installing the door into the pre-existing frame.
-Our pricing for installing prehung doors depends on a number of factors.
+Our pricing for installing pre-hung doors depends on a number of factors.
 Please call our office at 650-938-6878 for a free estimate.

-A: Prehung doors may be the preferred approach for a variety of reasons.
-If the existing door frame is in poor condition or is aesthetically unappealing, then a prehung door may be appropriate.
-Note that our technology often provides an option not to go with a prehung door, even when the door frame is not in the best condition.
-We have encountered many situations we are able to retrofit a new door without replacing the door frame, saving significant time and cost for the customer.
-In comparison, a general contractor not equipped with our technology would have had no choice but to remove the door frame and install a prehung door in these situations.
+Pre-hung doors may be the preferred approach for a variety of reasons.
+If the existing door frame is in poor condition or is aesthetically unappealing, then a pre-hung door may be appropriate.
+Note that our technology often provides an option not to go with a pre-hung door, even when the door frame is not in the best condition.
+We have encountered many situations where we are able to retrofit a new door without replacing the door frame, saving significant time and cost for the customer.
+In comparison, a general contractor not equipped with our technology would have no choice but to remove the door frame and install a pre-hung door in these situations.